sparcityeu/FeaTensor/README.md

 For M-mode tensors with $M \geq 4$, the option named only-3-mode ( only3d = 1 ) extracts the features along only the modes with the three largest sizes.
 This option is available for all methods in FeaTensor.
-If this option is not used ( only3d = 0 ), then all the features along all modes are extracted.
-For $M \geq 4$, it is only available for the MAP method.
+If this option is not used ( only3d = 0 ), then all the features along all modes are extracted, which is only available for the MAP method for $M \geq 4$.

 ### **Feature Set**